 Tropes specific to the 2014 movie:

 Contested Sequel: The Little Rascals Save the Day is a good movie, but it's nearly not the same as the previous one that was released in 1994.
-They even had a one girl in their team (which makes since that the boys did allow girls in their club at the ending in the 1994 film).
+They even had a token girl in their team (which makes sense because the boys did allow girls in their club at the ending in the 1994 film).